SayBuild.com

 Closing costs are incurred costs associated with the closing your home construction loan.
 There could be closing costs for the construction line and additional costs for the permanent loan, especially if you use different lenders for each product.

 These costs include lender fees, prepaid fees, title search, recording fees, surveyor's fees, attorney fees, and other closing-related fees.
-You can find a more detailed discussion.

 Closing costs can average about 3-5% of the total construction cost, including points.